Why do we now have two separate mechanisms by which workers report status to the server?

 This doesn't seem like good design in general.
 Can we reconcile these mechanisms somehow?
 If it's in progress, could this maybe be explained somehow (code comments) to be less confusing?

-#1 Updated by AdamWill over 2 years ago
+#1 Updated by AdamWill about 3 years ago

 One practical consequence of the POST mechanism is that the server runs various checks before deciding whether to accept those status updates - including checking whether it thinks the job mentioned belongs to the worker that's sending the message - and refuses them (sends back a 400 error) if any of the checks fail.
 When the worker sends an API call, it expects an 'ok' response, and if it doesn't get one, it tries twice more (every five seconds), and if it doesn't get an 'ok' response on any of the tries, it aborts the job and un-registers then re-registers itself with the server.